 Dedicated-VM and Shared-VM Service Offerings

-Note: This version of Redis for PCF is no longer supported because it has reached the End of General Support phase.
+Warning: Redis for PCF v1.14 is no longer supported because it has reached the End of General Support (EOGS) phase as defined by the Support Lifecycle Policy.
 To stay up to date with the latest software and security updates, upgrade to a supported version.

 Page last updated: